bjornharrtell/extjs/docs/guides/grid/README.md

         groupField: 'department'
     });

-For more on gouping in {@link Ext.data.Store Store}s please refer to the [Data guide](#/guide/data).
+For more on grouping in {@link Ext.data.Store Store}s please refer to the [Data guide](#/guide/data).
 Next we configure a grid with a grouping {@link Ext.grid.feature.Feature Feature} that will handle displaying the rows in groups:

     Ext.create('Ext.grid.Panel', {